The FY 2022 budget reverses service cuts but remains at among lowest level in decades

-- This budget is $2.7 billion (23 percent) below the 2000 budget when adjusted for inflation and population growth, meaning Oklahomans have one-fourth less services than 21 years ago (Figure 1).
+- This budget is $2.4 billion (22 percent) below the 2000 budget when adjusted for inflation and population growth, meaning Oklahomans have one-fifth less services than 21 years ago (Figure 1).

 - In addition, the budget bill adds $234 million in supplemental funding for the current fiscal year (FY 2021) to bring total spending of $9.06 billion this legislative session.